Placewith5s/Website/README.md

 ## Who Should Use Placewith5s.com? 👥
 * Casual users who want a faster, smoother Windows experience.
 * Gamers looking for maximum performance.
-* Professionals seeking to boost productivity. (maybe)
+* Professionals looking to enhance productivity.
+Maybe
-* Anyone curious about customizing their Windows environment.
+* Anyone interested in customizing their Windows environment.

-## License 📄

-This project is licensed under the [LICENSE](LICENSE) file.